traja-team/traja/docs/source/predictions.rst

 .. note::

     Recommended training is over 5000 epochs.
+This example only uses 10 epochs for demonstration.

 .. code-block:: python